Blockchain and Biometrics: Survey, GDPR Analysis, and Future Directions: Blockchain and Biometrics: GDPR Elements

 \subsubsection{Off-chain storage}

-Off-chain storage is a generic reference to any storage located outside of a blockchain but related to that blockchain system \cite{ISO22739}.
-This could also be, e.g., cloud storage.
-Central storage solutions are not considered privacy-friendly, as observed by the European Data Protection Supervisor, stating that: \textit{a central database in contrast to a decentralized database implicitly increases the risks of abuse and more easily rouses desires to use the system beyond the purposes for which it was originally intended} \cite{Ref71}.
-Off-chain storage can also be decentralized as can be seen in the research analyzed above which store biometric data locally and operates biometric verification algorithms in hardware that is under the sole control of the data subjects \cite{Ref30}.
-Such strict decentralization methods are seen as more privacy-friendly \cite{Ref72} as the data controller cannot access the biometric templates, and only receives the information about the biometric match or unmatch.
-Nonetheless, data security is a crucial part of the data protection law, and this type of decentralization may also be susceptible to attacks.
-As explained in various reports, such as by the BSI, local storage of biometric data enabled by software, e.g., rich iOS of a mobile handset, cannot be regarded as secure \cite{TR03159}.
-ENISA further observed that multiple biometric templates can be stored in Touch or FaceID, and they can belong to more than one person \cite{eIDAS}.
+Typically, central storage solutions are not considered privacy-friendly, as observed by the European Data Protection Supervisor \cite{Ref71}.
+Off-chain storage of biometric references can be decentralized and such strict decentralization methods are considered more privacy friendly \cite{Ref72} as the data controller cannot access the biometric templates and only receives the comparison result.
+However, data security is a crucial part of the data protection law, and this type of decentralization may also be susceptible to attacks.
+As explained in various reports, such as by the BSI, local storage of biometric data enabled by software, for example, rich OS of a mobile handset, cannot be regarded secure \cite{TR03159}.
+ENISA further observed that multiple biometric templates can be stored in Touch or FaceID and can belong to more than one person \cite{eIDAS}.

-A common misunderstanding in the technical papers analyzed is that off-chain biometric data storage is, by default, GDPR-friendly.
-However, as explained, off-chain storage itself does not render the processing compliant or secure.
-In general, the GDPR does not mention any specific technology, and the protection it offers is based on principles, risk assessment and on safeguards.
+A common misunderstanding in the technical papers analyzed is that off-chain biometric data storage is, by default, GDPR-compliant.
+However, as explained, off-chain storage itself does not make the processing compliant or secure.
 This implies that even if the biometric data are stored off-chain, personal data linked to it, such as a user ID, public keys, and the content of the transactions, are usually still stored on-chain.
 In such cases, even if the public keys, e.g., hashed identifiers, change in every transaction, they still qualify as personal data under the GDPR, as the natural persons remain identifiable.
-The risks in relation to such transaction data depend on the sensitivity of the data stored on the blocks, in addition to the safeguards taken, e.g., robust encryption.
-To give a concrete example, personal data concerning health, sexual life, or sexual orientation, revealing racial or ethnic origin, are considered under the same category (Article 9(1) GDPR), i.e., special categories of sensitive data, as processing biometric data for uniquely identifying.
-Therefore, only keeping the biometric data off-chain would not be considered data protection-friendly.
+Nevertheless, off-chain storage of personal data is generally recommended, a practice also supported by the recent guidelines from the EDPB \cite{EDPB2025}.